There are many movies that are worth seeing, but there are a lot of stinkers as well. My goal here is to weed out the good from the bad.

-When a deadly plague begins sweeping the world, the United States government urges its civilians not to travel and to stay indoors.
-Martin's (Connor Paolo) parents have other plans.
+When a deadly plague begins sweeping the world, the United States government urges its civilians not to travel and to stay indoors, but Martin's (Connor Paolo) parents have other plans.
 They intend on getting in their car with Martin, and their newborn, so they can drive north (away from heavy population).
-As they are packing the car, a deadly infected creature gets in their shed.
-As Martin's family is killed, a mysterious man, known as Mister (Nick Damici), arrives just in time to kill the creature (driving a stake through the creatures heart) and save Martin.
-As Mister kills the creature, Martin's father (Gregory Jones) tells him to save his son before passing away.
+As they are packing their car, a deadly infected creature gets in their shed.
+As Martin's family is killed, a mysterious man, known simply as Mister (Nick Damici), arrives just in time to save Martin.

-Now, Mister aims to get Martin to New Eden (Canada) where the weather is cold enough that the creatures cannot survive there.
+After Mister killed the creature, Martin's father (Gregory Jones) uses his last breath to tell him to protect his son.
+Now Mister aims to get Martin to New Eden (Canada) where the weather is cold enough that the creatures cannot survive there.
 However, this will be a long journey, so they will surely come across plenty of dead creatures, survival camps, deadly cults, and more.
-Mister realizes that Martin is just a boy, so he will have to train Martin to survive and fight while trying to make the journey to Canada.
+Mister realizes he will have to train Martin to survive if he has any hope of getting the boy to Canada.

 The Pros & Cons

 Plot Holes & Plot Devices (-4pts)

 This film is described as a vampire movie, but anyone who sees the film will be critical of that description.
 These creatures have fangs, they are fast, more dangerous at night, and they are killed by having a stake driven through their heart.
 These are all characteristics of vampires, but the creatures also shared traits with another classic horror creature.
 In this film, the monsters definitely resembled and behaved like zombies.
 They were relatively mindless creatures, and their skin was decaying.
 Looking at these creatures and watching how they behave, you will realize that the word "vampire" doesn't quite cut it, but the word “zombie” would not exactly do the trick either.